 I leverage my scientific and prior consulting background and provide consultancy services to BSP clients in the biopharma and medical devices segments.

-Outside work, I enjoy strolling around Pittsburgh, trying new restaurants, doing yoga and baking.
+Outside work, I enjoy strolling around Pittsburgh and Philadelphia, trying new restaurants, yoga and baking.

 I am interested in new therapeutic approaches in oncology and rare diseases.
 Specifically, I follow companies and scientific groups that work on RNAi, Gene editing, cellular therapies, protein degradation, optogenetics and photopharmacology.
 I also keep a tab on the latest tools in the chemical biology space.